Filters & Sorting

 Filters in translation editor

-• Translation - find translations starting with or containing a specific text.
+• with descriptions or attributes containing a specific text

 Sorting options